onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 ONAP must be able to orchestrate and manage the VNF configuration to provide fully automated environment for rapid service provisioning and modification.
-VNF configuration/reconfiguration must be allowed directly through standardized APIs without the need for an EMS.
+VNF configuration/reconfiguration could be allowed directly through standardized APIs or through EMS and VF-C.

 Monitoring and Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~